rashidmajeed/minimax-algorithm/README.md

 # on metaheuristic algorithms vs heuristic algorithms
 https://stackoverflow.com/a/10485472
-heuristic is approximate (approximate != approximation) heuristic is problem dependent metaheuristic is problem independent
+- heuristic is approximate (approximate != approximation)
+- heuristic is problem dependent
+- metaheuristic is problem independent

-I find the concept of metaheuristic algorithms being problem-independent to be really interesting, one technique could be applied to more use cases maybe?
+- I personally find the concept of metaheuristic algorithms being problem-independent to be really interesting, ...maybe this means one technique could be applied to more use cases maybe?